Strengthening the involvement of the private sector in biodiversity conservation

 Country: Central America and Dominican Republic

 Lead executing agency: Secretary General of the Central American Integration System (SG-SICA)

-The private sector engages more actively in the sustainable use of biodiversity within the Biodiversity Partnership Mesoamerica.
+The private sector in Central America and the Dominican Republic is more actively engaged in the sustainable use of biodiversity.

 To involve private-sector companies more systematically in protecting biodiversity, the programme supports the activities of the Central American Commission on Environment and Development (CCAD) and those of the Central American Integration System (SICA).
 This involves the implementation of the sections of the Regional Environmental Framework Strategy 2015 to 2020 that cover biodiversity and corporate action.

 Furthermore, the programme is enabling a range of services to be offered to the private sector, which includes access to financing instruments and the provision of funding for development partnerships, for example.
 In this way the programme supports entrepreneurs’ networks such as the regional platform ‘Biodiversity Partnership Mesoamerica’.
 Its members are corporations and companies from the region, civil society organisations, scientific institutions and the CCAD.
 Its website provides information about the international legislative framework and presents case studies and international tools for the protection of biodiversity.

 A total of 29 development partnerships have already been set up in Guatemala, Honduras, Nicaragua, Costa Rica and the Dominican Republic.
 The participating companies alone have invested around three million euros in the sustainable use and protection of biodiversity.
 Significant contributions have also come from civil society, scientific institutions and public donors.